-The mass media plays a very crucial role in the process of socialisation.
-Its essential tools for communication are television, social media platforms, newspapers and radio through which they transmit messages and information to the masses.
+The mass media plays a very crucial role in the process of socialization.
+Its essential tools for communication are television, social media platforms, newspapers, and radio through which they transmit messages and information to the masses.

 The words are written by editors, authors, advertisers, economists, and reformers who are the instrument of social power.
 The communication media can influence the thought-process and decision-making abilities of the individual as well as large groups,

-Political parties try to seize power and maintain it by socialising the citizens for change and stability of the political system.
-They try to win the support of society members based on socio-economic policies and in the process, socialise the people by spreading their political norms and views.
+Political parties try to seize power and maintain it by socializing the citizens for change and stability of the political system.
+They try to win the support of society members based on socio-economic policies and in the process, socialize the people by spreading their political norms and views.